Heat Pump Defrost Sensor vs. Thermostat

 You CANNOT jump out a thermistor.

-P.S. – A new podcast about Heat pumps is out today HERE
+P.S. – A podcast about Heat pumps is available HERE